 Do Assess Your Hair Removal Methods

-Do you shave, wax, pluck, or get lasered?
-All types of hair removal creates friction on the delicate underarm area, so pick the lesser evil and what works best for you.
-There are no hard-and-fast rules, but in general, shaving can be the most irritating method.
+Do you , wax, pluck, or get lasered?
+All types of hair removal create friction on the delicate underarm area, so pick the lesser evil and what works best for you.
+There are no hard-and-fast rules, but in general, can be the most irritating method.
 Avoid dull, old blades, and make sure the area you’re shaving is moist by applying shaving cream first.

 Do Switch to a Brightening, yet Gentle Deodorant

-Since any irritation can cause hyperpigmentation, you want to avoid that at the most fundamental level by choosing the right products to protect yourself from sweat and odor.
+Since any irritation can cause hyperpigmentation, you want to avoid that at the most fundamental level by choosing a roll-on for sensitive skin that can also protect from .
 A hardworking deodorant that does double duty is ideal.
 Choose a deodorant such as Dove Ultimate Repair Dark Marks Corrector, which is available in Fresh Lily and Soothing Jasmine variants.
+You don't need a dark .
 This product comes in an aerosol, roll-on, stick, and deo lotion to suit your needs and lifestyle.

 Don’t Scrub Your Skin

-Too much underarm scrubbing can lead to irritation.
-Physical exfoliation doesn’t help with hyperpigmentation and can only do more harm than good.
+Too much underarm scrubbing can lead to irritation. doesn’t help with hyperpigmentation and can only do more harm than good.